North Korean Embassy in Madrid incident: Background

-Free Joseon—also known as Cheollima Civil Defense—the group alleged to have carried out the attack, has been described by The Washington Post as a "secretive dissident organization" and a "shadowy group trying to overthrow Kim Jong-un", whose government they claim to be an "immoral and illegitimate regime".
-Free Joseon is alleged to be composed primarily of North Korean defectors.
+Free Joseon — also known as Cheollima Civil Defense — the group alleged to have carried out the attack, has been described by The Washington Post as a "secretive dissident organization" and a "shadowy group trying to overthrow Kim Jong Un", whose government they claim to be an "immoral and illegitimate regime".
+Free Joseon is alleged to be composed primarily of North Korean defectors, and claims to have "hundreds of members across ten countries", says Chestnut Greitens.
 Two days before the attack the group's website was recruiting field agents, guards and field intelligence agents; the advertisements were tailored towards young people who had previously lived in China and were "willing to devote to the liberation of the North".
 According to the website, these roles required "insight, intelligence and physical strength".
 Sung-Yoon Lee of Tufts University said the group "is the first known resistance movement against North Korea, which makes its activities very newsworthy".
 Greg Scarlatoiu, the executive director of the Committee for Human Rights in North Korea, said "this is the first time we see organized, apparently militant resistance outside of North Korea".
+The group previously tried to make a name for itself by attempting to provide protection for Kim Jong Un’s nephew, Kim Han-sol, whose father had recently been assassinated two years earlier.

-The incident took place just before the US President Donald Trump was due to meet Kim Jong-un for further talks on the DPRK's proposed denuclearisation program; a previous summit held in January 2019 in Hanoi, Vietnam, had failed and relations between North Korea and the US had deteriorated further.
+The incident took place just before the US President Donald Trump was due to meet Kim Jong Un for further talks on the DPRK's proposed denuclearisation program; a previous summit held in January 2019 in Hanoi, Vietnam, had failed and relations between North Korea and the US had deteriorated further.

 The DPRK's embassy in Madrid, located at 43 Darío Aparicio in the quiet, affluent northern suburb of Aravaca, consists of a two-story "luxurious villa" with a swimming pool and is surrounded by pine trees.
 The compound is in the middle of a patch of open land that has remained undeveloped because it assists natural drainage for the area.
 According to El País, since the previous ambassador Kim Hyok-chol was expelled in 2017, only one diplomat and two assistants with their immediate families living a relatively "spartan" existence were resident at the time of the attack.
 Neighbours, however, reported that a few days prior to the incident, a grand party that had attracted local attention had been held at the embassy.